 Parents need you to provide support they can apply at home, too.
 In Maricopa County, approximately 1 in 4 sleep-related infant deaths could have been prevented.
 Will you help save a life?

 These resources can be used in your office or hospital, or they can be sent home with parents/caregivers.

-For babies who spent at least 120 hours (5 days) in the NICU (newborn intensive care unit), NICP provides help once the baby comes home.
+High Risk Perinatal Program (HRPP) For babies who spent at least 120 hours (5 days) in the NICU (newborn intensive care unit), HRPP provides help once the baby comes home.
 This helps parents continue to receive care as they transition from hospital care to home.